 You need to let go of him and move on – and one way to do that is to read It’s Called a Breakup Because It’s Broken: The Smart Girl’s Break-Up Buddy is one of the most popular breakup books on Amazon.
 You’ll learn why you shouldn’t call him — and what he’s thinking when you do break down and call.
 Instead of obsessing about why the man you love is marrying someone else, you need to know how to keep your friends and not lose your job!
 Avoid breakup pitfalls: IMing, stalking, and having sex with your ex.
 Learn how to reframe reality and see the relationship for what it was.

-“I found out that the guy I’ve been dating for four years is getting married to someone else,” says Stella on Why Couples Break Up – 10 Types of Relationship Problems.
+The following tips for moving on are inspired by a reader.
+“I found out that the guy I’ve been dating for four years is getting married to someone else,” says Stella on Why Couples Break Up.
 “I love him so much and I have been crying.
 I don’t know what to do.
 I am so confused.
 Please help me.”

-What to Do When the Man You Love Marries Someone Else
+When the Man You Love is Getting Married

 Different tips work for different people.
 For me, reading is one of the best ways to survive any trauma because it shows me that others have survived similar problems, and they’ve even written books about it and gotten published!